Wa1idMahmoud/macsetup/README.md

 Google Chrome:
-Ensure to sign in and turn on sync in Chrome to keep your browser customisation - bookmarks, extensions etc
+Ensure to sign in and turn on sync in Chrome to keep your browser customizations - bookmarks, extensions etc

 Vs Code Sync:
 You can turn on Settings Sync using the Turn On Settings Sync... entry in the Manage gear menu at the bottom of the Activity Bar.